nabcogroup/sunrise_ver_2/README.md

 ### v3.x
 1. Contract Management
-    - auto notification with sms everytime contract created
+    - Auto notification with sms everytime contract created
-    - realtime monitoring and auto renewal system
+    - Realtime monitoring and auto renewal system
-2. Account Management
+2. Account Receivable
-    -
+    - Posting of payment with sms and email notification
+    - Bill - create a bill for any additional charges incurred by tenant.

 ### Contract Registration